omoreno24/FlappyBird_Unity3D/README.md

 # FlappyBird_Unity3D
-A flappy bird clone that I made in a couple of hours.
+A flappy bird clone that I've made just for fun.
+This was a quick code session, so it would be messy.